Rwillford/Trip-Weather-Outlook/README.md

 I hide the current weather and five day forecast jumbotrons to give the site a cleaner look without having a city searched.
 Once you search for a city you should get its current weather and five day forecast.
 The city name should then saves to a list, that you can click on to to change to different cities .<br>
 The biggest hurdle I had was getting the five day forecast dates right.
 It just couldn't be as simple as the current weather one.

-Here is a link to the deployed application: https://rwillford.github.io/Trip-Weather-Outlook/
+Here is a link to the deployed application:<br>
+https://rwillford.github.io/Trip-Weather-Outlook/